psychemedia/storytelling-notes/twa-sisters-binnorie.md

 It is a thing made much of in most of the Norse ballads that the younger sister is fair and the older dark ; the younger is bright as the sun, as white as ermine or as milk, the elder black as soot, black as the earth, Icelandic A, Swedish A, B, G, Danish A, D, etc. ; and this difference is often made the ground for very unhandsome taunts, which qualify our compassion for the younger; such as Wash all day, and you will be no whiter than God made you.
 Wash as white as you please, you will never get a lover, Faroe A, B, Norwegian A, C, etc. This contrast may possibly be implied in " the youngest was the fairest flower," English F, G, Q [" sweetest," D], but is expressed only in M, " Ye was fair and I was din " (dun), and in P a, " The old was black and the young ane fair."

-The scene of action is a seashore in Icelandic and Fiiroe A, B, Norwegian A, Swedish A, B, G, H, and in all the Danish complete copies: a seashore, or a place where ships come in, in English A, B a, D-I, Q, R a, T, but in all save the last of these (the last is only one stanza) we have the absurdity of a body drowned in navigable water being discovered floating down a mill-stream. `[The sisters, D, I, walk by, up, a linn ; Q, go to a sand [strand] ; Q, go to the stream ; R a, walk on the bryn.]` B c has " the deep mill-dam ; " C " the river-strand," perhaps one of Scott's changes ; M, " the dams ; " L, O, P, R b 0, a river, Tweed mill-dam, or the water of Tweed.
+The scene of action is a seashore in Icelandic and Faroe A, B, Norwegian A, Swedish A, B, G, H, and in all the Danish complete copies: a seashore, or a place where ships come in, in English A, B a, D-I, Q, R a, T, but in all save the last of these (the last is only one stanza) we have the absurdity of a body drowned in navigable water being discovered floating down a mill-stream. `[The sisters, D, I, walk by, up, a linn ; Q, go to a sand [strand] ; Q, go to the stream ; R a, walk on the bryn.]` B c has " the deep mill-dam ; " C " the river-strand," perhaps one of Scott's changes ; M, " the dams ; " L, O, P, R b 0, a river, Tweed mill-dam, or the water of Tweed.
 Norwegian B has a river.

 The pretence for the older sister's taking the younger down to the water is in English A-E, G, H, I, O, Q, to see their father's ships come in ; in Icelandic B to wash their silks ; `[Swedish H begins, " Dear sister, come follow me to the clapping-stone : " " Nay, I have no foul clothes."
 So F 6, 7, G 4, 5, Faroe A 6, nearly ; and then follows the suggestion that they sho\ild wash themselves.
-Another of Rancken's copies begins, " Two sisters went to the bucking-stone, to back their clothes snow-white," H ; and so Rancken's S nearly. ]` in most of the Norse ballads to wash themselves, so that, as the elder says, " we may be alike white," Danish C-H, Norwegian A, C, Swedish F, G, Faroe A, B. Malice prepense is attributed to the elder in Swedish B, F, Norwegian C, Danish E, F, G : but in Faroe A, B, Norwegian A, B, and perhaps some other cases, a previous evil intent is not certain, and the provocations of the younger sister may excuse the elder so far.
+Another of Rancken's copies begins, " Two sisters went to the bucking-stone, to back their clothes snow-white," H ; and so Rancken's S nearly.]` in most of the Norse ballads to wash themselves, so that, as the elder says, " we may be alike white," Danish C-H, Norwegian A, C, Swedish F, G, Faroe A, B. Malice prepense is attributed to the elder in Swedish B, F, Norwegian C, Danish E, F, G : but in Faroe A, B, Norwegian A, B, and perhaps some other cases, a previous evil intent is not certain, and the provocations of the younger sister may excuse the elder so far.

 The younger is pushed from a stone upon which she sits, stands, or steps, in English B, C, E-H, M, O, Q, Icelandic A, B, Faroe A, B, Norwegian A, B, C, Danish A-E, H, L, Swedish G, H, and Rancken's other copies.